willbush/blog/content/blog/impermanence.md

 The resulting ISO will be in `./result/iso/`.

-In `iso.nix` I uses the graphical installer because X11 is needed for spice to work.
+In `iso.nix` I use the graphical installer because X11 is needed for spice to work.
 Check out the [imported file](https://github.com/NixOS/nixpkgs/blob/f450b7ca7057b98367fc13e172d10f7dc2334db7/nixos/modules/installer/cd-dvd/installation-cd-graphical-plasma5.nix#L1) to get a sense of how the live CD is configured.

-I also made a flake based example on [GitHub](https://github.com/willbush/ex-nixos-live-iso) which, in addition to the above, also brings in [home-manager](https://github.com/nix-community/home-manager) to add some nice-to-haves such as:
+I also made a flake based [example on GitHub](https://github.com/willbush/ex-nixos-live-iso) which, in addition to the above, also brings in [home-manager](https://github.com/nix-community/home-manager) to add some nice-to-haves such as: